sundflux/libvaloa/README.md

 This project adheres to [Semantic Versioning](http://semver.org/).

 Changes are grouped by added, fixed or changed feature.

+### [3.0.0] - 2019-03-xx
+- Bumped version requirement to PHP 7.2.
+- Db package is now separated to its own component, Libvaloa-db.
+Libvaloa will only concentrate on XSL UI and related utilities.
+- Remove I18n package completely.
+There are better translation libs out there, so it doesn't really bring any value to Libvaloa.
+- Move all debug classes under Debug package.
+Effectively: Debug -> Debug\Debug, Debugtimer -> Debug\Debugtimer, Xml\DomDebug -> Debug\DomDebug.

 ### [2.0.0] - 2018-06-04
 #### Added